LinuxForHealth/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 - [Patient](http://hl7.org/fhir/uv/bulkdata/STU1/OperationDefinition-patient-export.html) - Obtain a set of resources pertaining to all patients.
 Exports to an S3-compatible data store.
 - [Group](http://hl7.org/fhir/uv/bulkdata/STU1/OperationDefinition-group-export.html) - Obtain a set of resources pertaining to patients in a specific Group.
 Only supports static membership; does not resolve inclusion/exclusion criteria.

-The export may be to the ndjson or parquet format.
+The export is in the ndjson format.

 ### **$export: Create a Bulk Data Request**
 To create an export request, the IBM FHIR Server requires the body fields of the request object to be a FHIR Resource `Parameters` JSON Object.
 The request must be posted to the server using `POST`.
 Each request is limited to a single resource type in each imported or referenced file.